Wants to get a date?

 However, what a lot of the philosophies and programs related to male confidence seem to forget is that a true leader possesses charisma.
 What separates a guy with good ideas from a guy who actually leads others is charisma, plain and simple.

-Politicians, CEOs, celebrities, and other leaders aren’t necessarily the best at what they do, but they are the ones who have the personalities to get others to follow them.
+Politicians, CEOs, celebrities, and other leaders aren’t necessarily the best at what they do, nor are they the most attractive.
+But, they are the ones who have the personalities to get others to follow them, and they usually have women throwing themselves at them.

 In The Charisma Myth, author Olivia Fox Cabane basically argues that charisma boils down to three things: presence, power, and warmth.
 I typically consider charisma and charm to be very similar, and suggest that if guys want to be successful leaders (and this includes a leader with women, i.e. being attractive to them), they have to be charismatic and charming.